Developing Ionic applications with Clojurescript

 1. Note

-This blog post is a part of a series of blog posts about developing Clojurescript application using Ionic framework.
+This blog post is part of a series about developing Clojurescript applications using the Ionic framework.

 2. What is Ionic?

-Ionic is a supposedly cross-platform development framework which allow developing web, mobile and desktop applications.
-It uses web based tech stack, and is a good candidate to try to use it with Clojurescript.
+Ionic is a supposedly cross-platform development framework that allows developing web, mobile, and desktop applications.
+It uses a web-based tech stack and is a good candidate to try with Clojurescript.

 3. Before you begin

-This post describes a way of developing Ionic Clojurescript application using standard Ionic tooling.
-While certainly doable, it provides no clear benefits of using Clojure REPL.
+This post describes one way of developing an Ionic Clojurescript application using standard Ionic tooling.
+While certainly doable, it provides no clear benefits to using a Clojure REPL.

-If you are iterested in developing Ionic application using Clojurescript tooling and shadow-cljs with all the benefits it brings with it, check the next post about better approach.
+If you are interested in developing an Ionic application using Clojurescript tooling and shadow-cljs with all the benefits it brings, check the next post for a better approach.

 4. Install required software